jverzani/PlotlyLightLite.jl/docs/src/three-d-shapes.md

 * `skirt!` which forms a surface defined by an underlying path (either the vector `v` anchored at `q` or by values `xs`, `ys`, `zs`) and the paths projection onto the surface of `f(x,y)`

-# Interesection of 3 planes
+# Intersection of 3 planes

 The `parallelogram` function allows planes to easily be described.
 Contrast the following to an example in the previous section when a plane ``ax + by = d`` was described as a parametric surface in order to graph it with `surface`.
 Here such planes are described by two orthogonal vectors.